Major in Spanish

 Major in International Studies: Latin American Studies

 In the Minor in Spanish: Latin American Literatures and Cultures or Hispanic Linguistics, students must complete 15 semester hours to earn a minor in Spanish.
-Requirements include 3 orientation courses (advanced grammar, intermediate composition, and introduction to the study of literature and culture), as well as two upper level courses in their specialization.

 Minor in Spanish for Business